weweb-assets/plugin-strapi/src/markdown/general.md

-<iframe src="https://www.youtube-nocookie.com/embed/76CMCIW-wGk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<a href="https://strapi.io" target="_blank" class="ww-editor-link">Strapi</a> is the leading open-source headless CMS.
+It’s 100% JavaScript, fully customizable and developer-first.

-This plugin will add:
+This plugin will let you:

-Strapi as a collection source
+- Use Strapi content-types as a collection source in WeWeb